jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 import '@okta/okta-signin-widget/dist/css/okta-sign-in.min.css';
 ```

 > Loading CSS requires the css-loader plugin.
-You can find more information about it at the [css-loader gitHub repository](https://github.com/webpack-contrib/css-loader#usage).
+You can find more information about it at the [css-loader GitHub repository](https://github.com/webpack-contrib/css-loader#usage).

-### Enabling cross-origin access
+### Enable cross-origin access

-Because the Widget makes cross-origin requests, you need to enable Cross-Origin Resource Sharing (CORS) by adding your application's URL to your Okta org's Trusted Origins (in **Security** > **API** > **Trusted Origins**).
-See [Enable CORS](/docs/guides/enable-cors/) page.
+Because the widget makes cross-origin requests, you need to enable Cross-Origin Resource Sharing (CORS) for your application in the Admin Console.
+See [Enable CORS](/docs/guides/enable-cors/).

-## Add code to reference the Widget
+## Add code to reference the widget

-The following sections display basic code snippets you use when embedding and accessing the Widget.
+The following sections display basic code snippets that you use when embedding and accessing the widget.

-### Initialize the Widget
+### Initialize the widget

-The code that initializes the Widget appears as follows:
+The code that initializes the widget appears as follows:

 ```javascript
 <script>